vinovator/semantic-movie-recommender/README.md

   * Improve the data pipeline with fuzzy matching on titles to increase the number of movies with plot data.
   * Add more advanced search features, such as searching for movies based on a reference movie title.
   * Implement user accounts and a "watchlist" feature.

+  ---

+  ## 📜 License
+  This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+  You may not use the material for commercial purposes.
+See the [LICENSE](LICENSE) file for details.